After massive crowds, Build-a-Bear shuts down single-day 'Pay your Age' promotion

-Build-a-Bear's one day sale was so successful it was shut down — in some places, just hours after it began.
+Build-a-Bear's one day sale was so successful it was shut down after long lines created safety issues at malls across the country

-"Please be aware: Based on the unprecedented response to our Pay Your Age Day event in our early opening stores, we are experiencing significantly longer than expected lines and large crowds.
-Local authorities are requiring us to limit the lines and crowds due to safety concerns.
-We understand this is disappointing, we are working to address the situation, and we will be reaching out to our valued Guests soon."

 Parents were overjoyed at the Pay Your Age deal on Thursday, July 12.
-Walk in and pick out a plush toy for the cost of your child's age.
+The event allowed guests to walk in and pick out a plush toy for the cost of your child's age.

 Except that lines were so long that eager children were turned away.